Michael Alig

-Michael Alig (April 29, 1966 – December 24, 2020) was an American club promoter, artist, and individual who was convicted of felony manslaughter.
+Michael Alig (April 29, 1966 – December 24, 2020) was an American club promoter who was convicted of felony manslaughter.
 He was one of the ringleaders of the Club Kids, a group of young New York City clubgoers who became a cultural phenomenon in the late 1980s and early 1990s.
 In March 1996, Alig and his roommate, Robert D. "Freeze" Riggs, killed fellow Club Kid Andre "Angel" Melendez in a confrontation over a drug debt.
-In October 1997, Alig pled guilty to first-degree manslaughter.
+In October 1997, Alig pleaded guilty to first-degree manslaughter.
 Both men were sentenced to 10 to 20 years in prison.
 Riggs was released on parole in 2010.
 Alig was released on May 5, 2014.

 On Christmas Eve, 2020, shortly before midnight, Alig died at his Washington Heights home from an accidental drug overdose at the age of 54.

 Early years

 Born and raised in South Bend, Indiana, Michael Alig was the second of two sons born to John and Elke Alig.
 His mother, a native of Bremerhaven, Germany, moved to the United States after marrying his father, a computer programmer.
 The couple divorced when Alig was four years old.

 Alig attended Grissom Middle School and Penn High School, where he was a straight-A student and graduated in the top 8% of his class.
 During his teenage years, Alig reported that he was often bullied because of his homosexuality.
 Seeking a less conservative social environment after graduating in 1984, he attended Fordham University in New York City.
 He studied architecture there before transferring to the Fashion Institute of Technology.
 There, he met the boyfriend of artist Keith Haring, who introduced Alig to New York City nightlife.
 Alig soon dropped out of school and began working at Danceteria as a bus boy.